 (ii) General Shareholders Meetings

 The Company believes that a General Shareholders Meeting is an opportunity for constructive dialogue with shareholders.
 To enable the shareholders to exercise their voting rights appropriately, the Company provides notices with accurate information on voting on the Company website days ahead.
-The Company sets the Annual General Shareholders Meeting date avoiding conflict with other similar meetings to encourage as many attendances of the shareholders.

 (iii) Capital Policy

 The Company believes it is essential to contribute to shareholder importance value by achieving sustainable growth and increasing its corporate value over the long term.
 The Company aims to achieve continuous growth in net income and maintain higher ROE than its cost of equity by efficiently utilizing its limited management resources.
 As huge business opportunities emerge in the market related to an aging society where the Group operates, the Company will use its profits for the investments necessary for sustainable growth and long-term corporate value enhancement.
 Therefore, the Company’s basic policy for the dividend is to prioritize growth investments while considering the financial conditions when determining dividend payouts to its shareholders.